kfirMizrahi/microService/README.md

 - Make sure to update the API endpoints in the frontend components if the backend services are running on different URLs.
 - Customize the styles and animations as per your requirements.

----

-Feel free to modify this README file as per your project's needs.